Frankenberg Castle (Aachen): Description

 The castle grounds are located on a small, natural rocky outcropping and follow a three-corner building plan.
-On the east side of the compound, the three story residential structure contains a decorative façade, with the lower levels being made up of rough stone blocks, while the upper floors consist of brick masonry.
+On the east side of the compound, the three-story residential structure contains a decorative facade, with the lower levels being made up of rough stone blocks, while the upper floors consist of brick masonry.
 The corners of the building, as well as its window and doorjambs, are emphasized by light-colored stone, and a staircase leads to the raised ground floor, which contains four embedded embrasures.

 Under the building’s eaves on the east-facing façade, there are small, transverse windows, with the exception of directly above the main door, where a bretèche sits just under the roof.
 Also below the hip roof, numerous curved corbels frame the upper edge of the facade.

 The residential portion of the structure has an additional three-story wing that attaches to the main building in the southwest.
 The northwest corner of the main building is connected to a five-story, eight-cornered tower that is topped by merlons.
 Like the main building, the lower two floors of the tower are built of rough stone blocks, while the upper floors consist of brick.
 On the north side of the third story of the tower, there is a small balcony supported by corbels.
 The transition between the third and fourth and fourth and fifth floors are marked by light-colored stone cornices that circles the entire tower.

 An additional four-story, horse-shoe-shaped tower rises on the southwest corner of the castle area.
 Its wall are entirely made up of rough, natural stones, and on every floor, it contains narrow embrasures surrounded by light-colored stone.